14Si28/fly/into_2_sensors.md

 not closer to the salelites.
 The other point will exits in the space.

 The fourth saltelite is used for correcting the error in the measurement.

+## Barometer
+Barometer is used to measure altitude.
+Barometer actually measure atmoshpheric pressure and with that it calulates the altitude of the vehicle.